colinstillwell/colin_alternative_rock/web/modules/custom/spotify_artist/README.md

 - Allows administrators to store up to 20 Spotify Artist IDs.
 - Provides a **Spotify Artists** block that displays artist names with links to individual pages, which show the artist’s name, image, and associated genres.
 - Fetches artist data from the Spotify API upon entity creation for better performance and offline access.
-- Restricts artist detail pages to logged-in users.
+- Ensures only users with the correct permissions can view artist detail pages.

 ## Content Management